Descent098/ezprez/README.md

 ## What does ezprez do?

-Let's you write simple python scripts to generate web presentations
+Let's you write simple python scripts to generate web presentations/slideshows

 ## Features & Roadmap